ibm-cloud-security/app-identity-and-access-adapter/README.md

 To install the chart, initialize Helm in your cluster, define the options that you want to use, and then run the install command.

-1. If you're working with IBM Cloud Kubeneretes service, be sure to login and set the context for your cluter.
+1. If you're working with IBM Cloud Kubeneretes service, be sure to login and set the context for your cluster.

 2. Install Helm in your cluster.